POLICIES & PROCEDURES

 The Jim Blackman Memorial – “Perseverance” Award

 This award is given to a student who has overcome some obstacle/hardship in life.
-She/he also possesses the following attributes: service & citizenship, leadership, interest/participation in outdoor activities, and perseverance.
+They also possesses the following attributes: service & citizenship, leadership, interest/participation in outdoor activities, and perseverance.

 Margaret Marchant “Service Leadership Award”